BRIght Futures & Stepping Strong Winners: Where Are They Now?

 Matthew Carty, MD, received the inaugural Stepping Strong Innovator Award by public vote in 2014.
 Carty proposed a new approach to lower limb amputation, which involves complex reconstructive surgeries that will allow next-generation prostheses to be directly controlled by the patient.
 Prosthetic technology has rapidly advanced in recent years, but Carty says amputation science has yet to catch up.

-“We now have our first patient’s surgery scheduled – we wouldn’t be at this point without receiving the Stepping Strong Innovator Award,” said Carty.
+“We wouldn’t be at this point without receiving the Stepping Strong Innovator Award,” said Carty.
 “It helped us get past the often painstakingly slow research process and bring our vision to reality.”

 Carty says his team’s methods will fit in the larger context of a rapidly advancing field.
 Their surgical approach is well-positioned to help in a much larger effort, since a majority of limbs needing amputations still have some workable and neurologically active tissue.
 “Ideally, this will become the way amputation is done everywhere,” said Carty.